gjenov/HARMS/README.md

 ## 4) Posec3d
 	This code was used to train and evaluate posec3d using mmaction2

- 	1) Download MMaction2 toolbox
-  	2) Download and open folder posec3d in repo
+  	1) Download and open folder posec3d in repo
+ 	2) Download MMaction2 toolbox
   	3) To MMAction 2 toolbox:
    		- Upload the trained model weights (our .pth was too large to upload to github)
      		- Upload the labels (labels.txt)
        		- replace the config file in "\mmaction2\configs\skeleton\posec3d" with config file: (slowonly_r50_8xb32-u48-240e_k400-keypoint_.py)
 	 	- Run
+   	You may find it useful to use a shell script like found in Posec3d/run_action_rec.sh

 ### Misc. (other scripts for dashboard mockup and accuracy evaluation)
 	evaluate_yolo_buffer.py is used to assess the accuracy